 Which kind of steak is used in Steak Diane?

-Normally, thin cut tenderloin steaks or filet medallions are used.
-However, you can use any steak you prefer in this recipe.
-NY strip steaks, ribeye and top sirloin all work well in this recipe.
+Normally, thin cut tenderloin steaks or beef tenderloin medallions are used.
+However, you can use any beef steak you prefer in this recipe.
+NY strip steaks, flank steak, ribeye and top sirloin all work well in this recipe.
 Just keep in mind that the cook time may increase the thicker your steaks are.

 - Instant Pot Baked Potatoes